Why Do Wolves Howl

 If you accidentally go closer to the wolf den where the pups are.
 Wolves may bark at you to alert you that they are around and that you should leave.
 It is like when a dog barks at a stranger who enters their yard or house.

-READ MORE: What Are Baby Wolves Called?
+READ MORE: What Do Wolves Eat?

 How Far Can You Hear Wolves’ Howl?